 - refusal to hire an employee, if it is justified by the type of work and conditions of performance of work but only if the age is a real and decisive professional requirement for employment;

 - differentiation based on parenthood or disability (positive action - reverse discrimination);

 - differentiation based on length of service (seniority).

-The statutory minimum wage is lower in the first year of employment (80% of the standard minimum wage).
 Another very important exception from the protection against age discrimination was shaped by case law – this is mandatory retirement upon reaching retirement age (see below – interesting cases).

 The statutory pension age in Poland is 65 years for men and 60 years for women.

 Retirement benefits in Poland are statutory.
 The role of private pension plans is insignificant but there is a strong likelihood that a new pension law will come into force in January 2019.
 This law is not passed yet so its final shape has not been known yet.
 It is planned that every employer in Poland will be obliged to set up a Polish pension scheme.